Kickstarting Your Linux Journey: The 'kill' Command Unveiled 🚀

 killall process_name

-The first command uses 'kill' in its simplest form to terminate a process with the PID of 12345.
-The 'kill -l' command lists all available signals that can be sent to processes.
-The command 'kill -SIGTERM 12345' sends the SIGTERM signal to the process with PID 12345, requesting it to terminate but allowing it to 'clean up' first.
-The 'kill -9 12345' command sends the SIGKILL signal to the process, forcing immediate termination.
-The 'killall process_name' command terminates all processes with a given name.
-Finally, 'pkill process_name' terminates processes based on their name, similar to 'killall'.
+pkill process_nameIn the first command, we're using 'kill' in its simplest form to terminate a process with the PID of 12345.
+The second command, 'kill -l', lists all the available signals that can be sent to processes.
+The third command, 'kill -SIGTERM 12345', sends the SIGTERM signal to the process with PID 12345, requesting it to terminate but allowing it to 'clean up' before doing so.
+The fourth command, 'kill -9 12345', sends the SIGKILL signal to the process, forcing it to terminate immediately.
+The fifth command, 'killall process_name', terminates all processes with the given name.
+Lastly, 'pkill process_name' terminates processes based on their name, similar to 'killall'.

 Signals 101: Commanding Respect with the 'kill' Command 🚦